 Warn teens of the risk of swimming under the influence of drugs and alcohol.

 Never let children swim alone.
-Be vigilant when watching them swim or play around large and small bodies of water such as plastic pools, bathtubs and toilet bowls.
+Be vigilant when watching them swim or play around large and small bodies of water such as plastic pools or bathtubs.

 Discourage rough play, such as head dunking, in and around water.